How to Perform an Information Security Gap Analysis

 - How do you handle access for new hires and terminations?

-When you know exactly how people are accessing your organization’s network and the existing security controls that are in place, the easier it will be for you to execute the right information security analysis.
+When you know exactly how people are accessing your organization’s network and the existing security controls in place, it will be easier to execute the right information security analysis.

 3. Gather data